( ⇪ Classes )

 - You can transform your current familiar into another familiar you qualify for by using the same ritual as for summoning a familiar over again.

-- It is a familiar for all other rules purposes.
+- It is a familiar for all other rules purposes (such as an animal familiar being a magical beast).

 Improved Familiar: If you can summon a familiar companion, you gain Improved Familiar as a bonus feat at 2nd level, and your caster level from witch levels is doubled for the purposes of qualifying for a particular familiar.